Jeffery Alan Jones

-Jeffery Alan Jones was born on July 31 in Long Beach, California.
-He is and has been a composer, sound designer and re-recording mixer for 30 years.
-His film Sound won over 50 awards at various film festivals, including the award for Best Sound Design at the Queen Palm Film Festival in 2019.
+Jeffery Alan Jones is a composer, sound designer and re-recording mixer.
 In 2017, Jeffery won the Grand Jury Award – Best Narrative Feature at SXSW Film Festival for music and sound design in the film Most Beautiful Island and was acclaimed for his work in the film Bitch which debuted at The Sundance Film festival.

 In the video game industry, he has worked on Call of Duty, Borderlands, Star Trek, Ghost Recon, Pirates of the Caribbean, Mortal Kombat, and Star Wars.
 He has also collaborated with big brands, including Coca-Cola, Nike, Reebok, GoPro, and Google.

 He conducted The National Chinese Orchestra in Beijing, China and toured with them all across Asia.
 He also worked with the famous filmmaker Sherwood Hu who invited him to teach classes at the prestigious Shanghai University for the Arts.

 In 1990 Jeffery built his own music recording studio beginning with only a 4-track analog tape recorder and a Mac+ computer.
 Today, Alan Audio Works, located in Los Angeles, serves as both as a state of the art studio.
 At Alan Audio Works, he has mixed movies, such as Bayou Caviar, starring Cuba Gooding Jr. and Richard Dreyfuss, All-Star Weekend starring Jamie Foxx, Robert Downey Jr., Gerard Butler, and Benicio Del Toro, and Nine Bullets, starring Lena Heady and Sam Worthington.

-His latest projects include the sound design for the thriller, action movie Section Eight, featuring Mickey Rourke, Dolph Lundgren and Dermout Mulroney and directed by Christian Sesma.
-As well as the animation film Groove Tails, featuring voiceovers from Jamie Foxx and Dave Bautista.
+His latest projects include the sound design for the movie Section Eight, featuring Mickey Rourke, Dolph Lundgren and Dermout Mulroney and directed by Christian Sesma.